 Your data protection rights regarding the processing of personal data

-The Incomes Register Unit is responsible for enforcing your data protection rights.
-You can make a free-form written request regarding your data protection rights and send it to us to the address below:
+As a controller, the Income Register Unit is responsible for enforcing your data protection rights based on the EU's General Data Protection Regulation.
+You can make a request regarding your data protection rights in our e-service or in your own words with the contact form or by posting your request to us with the address below:

 Right to view personal data